 Read up on Co-Regulation

-Recall from last week that we want to expand the range of feelings a child can tolerate and to do that we have to accept the expression of their feelings.
+Recall from last time that we want to expand the range of feelings a child can tolerate and to do that we have to accept the expression of their feelings.
 We do this by mirroring what they are feeling, empathizing with facial gestures, and being in the moment with them.

 Our responses might be to say “You’re ok!” or we’ll negotiate, we will give explanations, and we will basically try to rectify whatever it is we think is making him/her uncomfortable when what we really need to be doing is co-regulating.